 Allonby is an attractive village situated on the Solway coast between Maryport and Silloth.
 It is famed for its spectacular sunsets over the Solway Firth and Scottish hills, whilst inland can be seen the Lake District fells.
 The area around Allonby has been designated an Area of Outstanding Natural Beauty, and the sandy beach has won several Seaside Awards.

-The current population is 300, which increases to around 2000 in the summer months when the caravan sites are open.
+The current population is around 440, which increases to around 2000 in the summer months when the caravan sites are open.

 Facilities are reasonable for the size of the village.
-There is a Church, a primary school, two hotels, a post office, several shops and food outlets, and a leisure complex attached to one of the caravan sites.
-Two halls are available for public use.
-A mobile butcher visits on a weekly basis, and a mobile library three-weekly.
+There is a Church, a primary school, two hotels, several shops and food outlets, and a leisure complex attached to one of the caravan sites.
+A hall us available for public use.
+A mobile butcher visits on a weekly basis, and a mobile post office visits every Thursday morning.
 A bus service connects Allonby with Maryport and Silloth, but there is no evening or Sunday service.